AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/ipad-android-tablet-users.md

 # iPad & Android tablet users {#ipad-android-tablet-users}

-In Learning Manager app on iPad or Android tablet, after you log in as a learner, you can see the following&nbsp;**Home&nbsp;**screen:
+In Learning Manager app on iPad or Android tablet, after you log in as a learner, you can see the following **Home **screen:

 ![](assets/screenshot-2015-08-07-12-24-40-e1439211134842.png)

-To navigate to learning and catalog features, tap the&nbsp;**Menu**&nbsp;drop-down and choose appropriate option.
+To navigate to learning and catalog features, tap the **Menu** drop-down and choose appropriate option.

 ![](assets/menu-ipad.png)